utiasDSL/util-uwb-dataset/index.md

 The latency from the ground station software to the onboard firmware is tested to be around 10 ms. As the length of each sub-dataset is around 120 seconds, we ignore the onboard clock drift.
 We refer to the offset between the center of a sensor and the vehicle center as sensor extrinsic parameters.
 The IMU is assumed to be aligned with the vehicle center.
 We provide the manually measured translation vectors from the center of the vehicle to onboard sensors (UWB tag and flow deck) in the dataset paper and the data parsing scripts.

 ### Flight dataset format
 In the flight dataset, we provide the UWB measurements under centralized TDOA mode (TDOA2) and decentralized TDOA mode (TDOA3).
 One centralized TDOA measurement and the Vicon ground truth are shown on the bottom image (left).
-We provide an error-state Kalman filter implementation for localization and the performance is demonstrated below.
+We provide an error-state Kalman filter implementation for localization and the performance is demonstrated below (middle).
 Users are encouraged to design new algorithms to cope with the UWB measurement errors and noise for accurate indoor localizaiton.
 <img src="files/images/flight-dataset.png" alt="" width="800">

 To simulate more realistic and challenging conditions, we collected sensor data in a variety of cluttered environments with static and dynamic obstacles in constellation 4.
-One challenging NLOS condition induced by three wooden obstacle and one metal obstacle is demonstrated above (right) as an example.
+One challenging NLOS condition induced by three wooden obstacle and one metal obstacle is demonstrated above (right).
 For the experiments with dynamic obstacles, we provide corresponding animations to visualize the experiment process.
+Two animations are shown below as examples.
 <div style="clear: both;">
   <div style="float: left; margin-left 3em;">
     <img src="files/images/const4-trial5-tdoa2-traj3.gif" alt="" width="410">